Frueber/nuget-repackager/README.md

-# nuget-repackager
+# NuGet Repackager

-A dotnet tool for repackaging pre-release NuGet packages and provides options for updating associated files.
+A dotnet tool for repackaging pre-release NuGet packages.
+This tool also provides options for updating associated files.